Skip to content

 • Remove the periodic calls to BikeSystem::gearTask() and BikeSystem::speedDistanceTask().

-At this point, the BikeSystem::start() method schedule only two periodic tasks, using the BikeSystem::temperatureTask() and BikeSystem::displayTask() methods.
+At this point, the BikeSystem::start() method schedule only three periodic tasks, using the BikeSystem::temperatureTask(), BikeSystem::displayTask1() and BikeSystem::displayTask2() methods.

 Prepare for Testing